elefant-ai/unity-player2-sdk/README.md

 The `NpcManager` component is the heart of the Player2 Unity SDK, allowing you to create AI‑driven NPCs that can chat and perform actions in your game world.

 To start integrating the player2-sdk into your project; Add `NpcManager` to your scene root, never use more than one NpcManager.
-It stores your *Game ID* and the list of functions the LLM can invoke.
+It stores your *Client ID* and the list of functions the LLM can invoke.

 ![Adding NpcManager to the hierarchy](https://cdn.elefant.gg/unity-sdk/init-npc-manager.png)